Jump Interface: Use Jump Items to Access Remote Systems

 The Jump interface appears in the bottom half of the access console, listing the Jump Items available to you.
 The list may contain both active and passive Jump Clients, as well as Jump shortcuts for Remote Jumps, Local Jumps, RDP sessions, VNC sessions, Protocol Tunnel Jumps, Shell Jumps, and Web Jumps.

 Jump Items are listed in Jump Groups.
 If you are assigned to one or more Jump Groups, you can access the Jump Items in those groups, with the permissions assigned by your admin.
+Selecting a Jump Group and then clicking Create auto-selects that Jump Group in the Jump Item configuration window.

 Your personal list of Jump Items is primarily for your individual use, although your team leads, team managers, and users with permission to see all Jump Items may have access to your personal list of Jump Items.
 Similarly, if you are a team manager or lead with appropriate permissions, you may see team members' personal lists of Jump Items.
 Additionally, you may have permission to access Jump Items in Jump Groups you do not belong to and personal Jump Items for non-team members.